FarronF/limerick-council-meetings/meetings/2021/06/16-Virtual Meeting of the Home & Social Development Strategic Policy Committee/Minutes - Meeting of the Home & Social Development Strategic Policy Committee - 21st April 2021.md

 have a fundamental re-look at this situation and noted that he had suggested the category

 system previously to help with quick turnaround of vacant properties.
 Cllr.
+Leddin proposed
+---
-Leddin proposed--- a special meeting to discuss the voids situation.
+a special meeting to discuss the voids situation.
 Cllr.
 Benson seconded Cllr.
 Leddin’s

 proposal.
 Ms. Duke advised she would speak to Corporate to arrange meeting and she noted